 However, the insurance options are generally very restrictive, and you won’t be able to get the same advice and guidance you’d get by going through an independent agent or broker.

-Costco offers life insurance through Protective, a reputable company with great customer service.
-But the Protective policy offered to Costco members is a universal life insurance policy.
 Universal life insurance is a type of permanent life insurance – you keep the policy for as long as you pay the premiums, with no expiration date.
 Permanent insurance policies build cash value over a number of years, and universal life insurance has the added benefit of allowing you to use gains from the cash value to pay for the premiums.

 While having your life insurance policy last forever may sound good, permanent life insurance policies, like universal and whole life insurance, aren’t the best option for most people.
 Life insurance is meant to protect your dependents against debt and financial hardships that they wouldn’t otherwise be able to cover.
 Older people have few dependents, most big expenses like mortgages and college costs are paid off, and savings and investments over the years typically allow them to self-insure.
 There’s usually no need to be paying for life insurance in your golden years.